-Reedwax Music is proud to present a wide range of original compositions for accordion.
+Reedwax Music is proud to present its wide range of original compositions for accordion.

 The repertoire for the modern accordionist has long suffered from a lack of new pieces of different grades, styles and playing abilities.
-Reedwax Music publishes over 80 original compositions that not only help to advance the musical and technical ability of students, but are also melodic and interesting to play.
+Reedwax Music publishes over 80 original compositions that help to advance the musical and technical ability of students, and are melodic and interesting to play.
 They will help you, as teachers, to guide your students towards becoming musicians and not just accordion players or technical virtuosos.

-The compositions range from Grade 1 to Grade 9.
-They bring back some semblance of melody – missing from much of the contemporary repertoire, so that the performers of the future can play music that non-accordionists can also enjoy listening to.
+They range from Grade 1 to Grade 9, and bring back melody – missing from much of the contemporary repertoire, so that performers of the future can play music that non-accordionists can also enjoy listening to.

 Hot Patch (SB – Grade 6)

-Written in F major, this joyful vamp-like composition has an 8-bar introduction – with syncopated treble chords with semi-sustained bass notes – followed by an eight-bar theme in the treble that is repeated but modified and extended, with much detailed phrasing and accenting.
-This is then repeated, and at the end of the section, a jazzy treble chord spread announces the next section – a syncopated, Gypsy-like hummable 16-bar melody in D minor (reminiscent of Django Reinhardt, Stéphane Grappelli and the Quintette du Hot Club de France).
-This swings along nicely before ending in a key change via a C7 treble chord.
-The main theme is then repeated before the composition ends with a one-octave treble glissando, with a few hidden surprises along the way.
+Written in F major, this joyful vamp-like composition has an 8-bar introduction, with syncopated treble chords and semi-sustained basses – followed by an eight-bar theme in the treble that is repeated but modified and extended, with detailed phrasing and accenting.
+At the end of the next section, a jazzy treble chord spread announces the next section – a syncopated, Gypsy-like hummable……

 A Minor Moment (SB – Grade 5)

 Written in 3/4 time in E minor, an eight-bar staccato-style treble chord introduction leads into a flowing melody.
-After the first 13 bars it then morphs into A minor, then a jazzy two-bar treble chordal motif follows, with some loose syncopation-like feeling in the treble, combined with swing jazz basses (the rhythm section) which cross the middle beat of the bar.
-Then comes a song-like section in E major, including the use of some tricky treble triplets, and accented notes and jazz-like phrasing.
-A third section involves a syncopated melody-like motif in the treble combines with triplets, before a reinstatement of the first section, in E minor.
-This morphs into the return of the jazz-like section, which leads into the finish.
-This includes some tricky triplets and ends with a bang.
+After 13 bars it morphs into A minor, with a jazzy two-bar treble chordal motif feeling in the treble, combined with swing jazz basses (the rhythm section) which cross the middle beat of the bar…….

 Down the Road (SB – Grade 4)